Rehab-Robotics-Lab/FloSystem/README.md

 5. Make a certs dir (named `certs`) in the root of this repo and go into it
 5. Make new certs: `<name of binary: mkcert...> localhost` you can add other options here if you want to simulate a local domain by putting it in your hosts file, add in the 127.0.0.1 or other localhost aliases, etc. You can even use wildcards.
 NOTE: be very careful with these, they can really really open you up to security holes in your local computer if shared.
 6. rename the certs: `mv localhost-key.pem localhost.key && mv localhost.pem localhost.crt` Of course if your certs are named something else... you get the idea.

+#### Server
+We use certbot to generate certificates automatically.
+The certbot certificates automatically.
+They expire every so often, so they need to be regularly regenerated.
+We have it run once a week on sunday at 2:30AM eastern to regen certs and 3:30AM eastern to restart the server and use the new certs.
+The whole system runs based on a [guide](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71)

 ### Deploying to Linode
 Linode is small, easy to use, and affordable.